magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/setup/index.md

 ### Choosing the Magento 2.3 backend

-The most rececnt version of the Venia storefront runs on top of any Magento 2.3.1 instance.
+The most recent version of the Venia storefront runs on top of any Magento 2.3.1 instance.

-The currently recommended Magento version to use with PWA Studio is **2.3.1** which can be installed using composer.
+The currently recommended Magento version to use with PWA Studio is **2.3.1**, which can be installed using composer.

 **Example:**